mgood7123/kpp/README.md

 git clone https://github.com/mgood7123/kpp
 ```

-by defailt, kpp's install directory is hardcoded to ProjectRoot/kpp, eg `/home/superlock/AndroidStudioProjects/AudioEvolved/kpp` where `AudioEvolved` is the ProjectRoot
+by default, kpp's install directory is hardcoded to ProjectRoot/kpp, eg `/home/superlock/AndroidStudioProjects/AudioEvolved/kpp` where `AudioEvolved` is the ProjectRoot

 in module you wish kpp to operate on